pbmanis/cnmodel/README.rst

 The "master" branch is the original branch that goes with Manis and Campagnola, Hear.
 Res.
 2018.
 This is a Python 2.7 branch.

 The "python3" branch is new (June, 2019).
-It has been tested with Python 3.6 and 3.7.3.
+It has been tested with Python 3.6 through 3.7.9.
 Please read the notes on that branch for information on differences and new functionality.
-It has now been set as the default branch.
+This is now the default branch.

 Changes
 =======

+10 October 2020

+Clean up some of the requirements, installation via a shell script (Unix, Mac OSX).
+Posted a working installer (using a Windows batch file) under Windows 10.
+Works with Python 3.7.9 and Neuron 7.8.1.
+No new features have been added.

 01 May 2019, 04 June 2019